polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

 inserted at the right places.
 In addition, the design choices made herein ensure
 that:

-* nearly all existing pattern rewrites work across graybox op boundaries,
+* nearly all existing pattern rewrites work across execute_region op boundaries,
-* all existing affine passes work correctly as is in the graybox ops while allowing affine passes to work seamlessly at an affine.execute_region-local affine level,
+* all existing affine passes work correctly as is in the execute_region ops while allowing affine passes to work seamlessly at an affine.execute_region-local affine level,
 * everything that forced function outlining due to symbol restrictions will no